nickjj/runninginproduction.com/_posts/podcast/2020-06-22-36-passiv-is-a-portfolio-management-and-automation-platform.md

 production since mid 2017 and is hosted on DigitalOcean.

-There's about 3,000+ active users and overall they are responsible for managing hundreds of millions of dollars of funds for their users.
+There's about 3,000+ active users and overall they are responsible for managing hundreds of millions of dollars in funds for their users.

 ## Topics Include